dbqrs/dbqrs.github.io/_posts/2023-07-07-Windows 11 Tweaks.md

 title: Windows 11 Tweaks
 date: 2023-07-07 02:00:00 -0500
 categories: [Windows 11]
-tags: [windows 11, tweaks, bing, right-click, telemetry]
+tags: [windows 11, tweaks, bing, right-click, telemetry, recall, hash]
 ---

 This may or may not get updated.
 My DD is Mint, but at work it is Windows 11.
 These are the things most important to me.